mmkari/react-verdict/examples/Documentation.md

-`react-verdict`
+`react-verdict` exports a star-rating display as its default export.

-This is the component with its default prop values:
+With its default prop values, the component looks like this:

 ```jsx
 import Rating from 'react-verdict';